blackcj/Nearby/README.md

 Nearby
 ================
-Nearby is an iOS application that finds the closest cafe to your current location.
+Nearby is an iOS application that allows you to search for places near your current location.

 SDK TARGET VERSION
 ---------------------------